California Security Deposit Laws

 California landlords have 21 days to return their tenant’s deposit once they have vacated their rented premises.
 You must include the following information in the notice:

-• The list of deductions to the security deposit along with the receipt of the changes made.
+- The list of deductions to the security deposit along with an itemized statement explaining the deductions made.

 Sale of the Rental Property